Sports Mouthguards in Mount Pleasant, MI

 Should I always have to bite down on my mouthguard?

-No, this is a sign that your mouthguard doesn’t fit the way it should.
+No, this is a sign that your mouthguard doesn’t fit.
 Biting down constantly on the mouthguard can cause harmful effects, like issues with TMJ or pain throughout the jaw and neck.
 A custom-fit mouthguard fits comfortably without the need to bite down.

 Can my mouthguard make me sick?

-If you don’t clean your mouthguard properly, it can become a breeding ground for bacteria and can make you sick.
-This includes life-threatening mold forming, as well as bacteria that cause strep or staph infections.
+If you don’t clean your mouthguard properly, it can become a breeding ground for bacteria and make you sick.
+This includes life-threatening mold forming and bacteria that cause strep or staph infections.

 Contact Our Dental Office Today